Achille & Joseph Archambault: Napoleon’s grooms on St. Helena

 One day in the fall of 1807, Napoleon and his wife Josephine drove by the hospice in an open carriage.
 Josephine noticed an elderly priest saluting the couple through his window.
 Napoleon stopped and spoke to the priest, who recounted his sad circumstances resulting from the French Revolution and Terror.
 Moved, Napoleon offered to double the old man’s pension.
 He added, “If that should not suffice, I hope you will address yourself to the Empress or to me.”
 (1) Albert Benhamou, on L’Autre Sainte-Hélène, speculates that it may have been as result of this encounter that the Archambault boys found work in the imperial stables.
 Other sources state that Achille joined the imperial service in 1805.

-At any rate, both brothers served Napoleon during the campaigns of the Empire and went with him into exile on Elba in 1814.
+Both brothers served Napoleon during his Imperial campaigns, and both went with him into exile on Elba in 1814.
 There, Achille was named head footman.
-The Archambaults accompanied Napoleon on his escape from Elba in 1815, and were with him during the Hundred Days and the Battle of Waterloo.
+The Archambaults accompanied Napoleon on his escape from Elba in 1815.
+They were with him during the Hundred Days and the Battle of Waterloo.
 The morning of the battle, Achille was one of those left in charge of the Emperor’s carriage.
 As recounted by the valet Saint-Denis, Achille was unable to save the carriage, but managed to rescue some belongings.

 The Emperor’s carriage was taken during the evening.
 The postilion, Horn, who drove it, not seeing room to extricate it from the carts and other vehicles which obstructed the road, seeing the Prussian cavalry on the point of cutting him off, and besides that seeing cannon balls and bullets falling around him, unhitched his horses, while the first footman, Archambault, took the portfolio and dressing case out of the carriage.
 This remained where it was, and almost immediately fell into the hands of the Prussians, who pillaged it, as well as Marchand’s, which contained the Emperor’s clothes.
 (2)